Charles Brown and Charles Kelley: Trials and executions

-In 1965, the Iowa General Assembly passed a law that abolished the death penalty as a possible punishment; it was signed into law by Governor Harold Hughes.
+In 1965, the Iowa General Assembly passed a law that abolished capital punishment; it was signed into law by Governor Harold Hughes.
 Although there have been a number of attempts to reinstate the death penalty in Iowa, none have been successful.
-Since Kelley’s executions, prisoners of the United States federal government have been executed in Iowa but no one has been executed under Iowa law.
+Since Kelley's executions, prisoners of the United States federal government have been executed in Iowa but no one has been executed under Iowa law.